Intreecom/robotlb/tutorial.md

 export MAIN_SERVER_IP="10.10.1.1"
 # Load balancer IP, which will be used as the server IP
 # because it load balances the requests to the control plane servers.
-# If any of control plane nodes will go down, agents will reconnect to another automatically.
+# If any of the control plane nodes will go down, agents will reconnect to another automatically.
 export LB_IP="10.10.1.4"
 # Some extra arguments for the agents:
-# * iflannel-iface: The interface for flannel to use, in this case enp6s0.4000, which connected to the vSwitch.
+# * iflannel-iface: The interface for flannel to use, in this case enp6s0.4000, which is connected to the vSwitch.
 # * kube-proxy-arg=proxy-mode=ipvs: Use IPVS as the kube-proxy mode.
 # * kube-proxy-arg=ipvs-scheduler=lc: Use the least connection scheduler for IPVS.
 export K3S_EXTRA_ARGS="--flannel-iface=enp6s0.4000 --kube-proxy-arg=ipvs-scheduler=lc --kube-proxy-arg=proxy-mode=ipvs"